Caius-Scipio/100-days-of-code/README.md

 # 100-days-of-code
 This is a log of work done when doing the 100 days of code challenge

+### Day 9: 2024 / 01 / 11

+**Today's Progress**: Got super distracted today with a coding website called ConinGame.
+I spent way too much time coding solutions to prblems they have on their site.

+**Thoughts:** I got distracted, but I still spent time coding.
+I made no progress on my current project, but it felt good to have a break and just code for fun.

 ### Day 9: 2024 / 01 / 10

 **Today's Progress**: Added a products to fillout one of the pages.
 Generated a few images to rotate between them all.